RTEMS/rtems-docs/shell/network_commands.rst

     will consist of count packets.

 *-D*
-    Set the Don’t Fragment bit.
+    Set the Don't Fragment bit.

 *-d*
     Set the SO_DEBUG option on the socket being used.